In Love and War (1987 film): Background

+Release

 The film first aired on March 16, 1987, on the National Broadcasting Company Network.
 It was released in America on VHS via Vidmark Entertainment, and in 1992 via StarMaker Entertainment, Inc. Lions Gate Home Entertainment released a VHS version on May 17, 1993.
 It was also released on Laserdisc.
 The only American DVD release was on November 16, 2009, via FremantleMedia.
 In the UK it was released on DVD twice; on 11 August 2003 via Consolidated and on 11 September 2006 via Boulevard Entertainment Ltd.

 In Germany, the film's Cinema VHS release was re-titled P.O.W. - Prisoner of War.
 The film was also released on VHS in the Netherlands via Dutch FilmWorks (DFW) in 2000, and the company released a DVD version in 2007.
 Globo Vídeo released the film on VHS in Brazil.
 The film made its first showing in Greece on Aquarius TV in 2001.